Bremerton, Washington: Government and politics

 Bremerton is divided among three state legislative districts in Kitsap County, the 23rd legislative district to the north, 35th legislative district in the center and 26th legislative district to the south.

 Before redistricting in 2012, the line separating the first and sixth Congressional districts ran through East Bremerton.
 As a result of the 2012 redistricting, all of Bremerton now lies within the sixth Congressional district.
-The district is represented by Derek Kilmer, who was first elected to that position in 2012.
-Prior to Kilmer, Norm Dicks served as sixth district Representative from 1977 to 2013.
+The district is represented by Emily Randall, who was first elected to that position in 2024.
+Prior to Randall, Derek Kilmer served as sixth district Representative from 2012 to 2025.

 Greg Wheeler was elected mayor in 2017 and re-elected in 2021.
 Incorporated as a first-class city, Bremerton has been governed by a nonpartisan strong mayor and seven-member city council since 1985.
 Each member is elected from one of seven districts who in turn elect one member as President.
 The current form of government was established by a 1983 charter that eliminated a decades-old city commission composed of a mayor, public works commissioner and finance commissioner.

 Each member of the Kitsap County Board of Commissioners represents a portion of the city of Bremerton.
 This arrangement was an attempt to balance Bremerton's commercial influence with the remainder of the county, though most of its sales tax base has since relocated to unincorporated areas.

 Bremerton politics can vary in intensity, with some city council positions regularly unopposed and others having as many as four candidates in the 2005 primary election, and seven candidates in the 2021 election.
 As with most cities in the region, Bremerton precincts have historically been more favorable for Democratic candidates in state and federal elections, contrasting with more conservative-leaning voters in rural areas of the county.

 Culture

+Bremerton is home to the longest-running Armed Forces Day Parade in the United States west of the Mississippi River.
+All branches of the military, police and firefighters, youth organizations, dignitaries, commercial businesses, car clubs, Bremerton High School's marching band, and more participate in the Downtown for an afternoon celebration on the third Saturday of May.
+Annual attendance is between 22,000 to 40,000 people.

 The Blackberry Festival is held annually during Labor Day weekend on the waterfront boardwalk to celebrate blackberries.
 The three-day event include food stalls, arts and crafts, live entertainment, foot races, and a bicycle race.
 Bremerton National Airport sponsors the annual Blackberry Festival Fly-In, which is accessed through Kitsap Transit's shuttle buses.